-Call Simulation and Control
+Call Generation and Control

-The signaling and traffic simulation in a call is completely implemented using scripts.
-Commands in the scripts are executed in controlled way to simulate protocol and traffic behavior.
+Emulate call signals and traffic using scripts.
+Commands in the scripts are executed in controlled way to emulate protocol and traffic behavior.
 Most of the commands used in the scripts are generic and independent of specific protocol.

 MAPS™ application acts as either the Caller or resides at the network terminal acting as Callee.
-The Call Generation feature simulates an outgoing call by sending call control messages to the DUT using scripts and profiles.
+The Call Generation feature emulates an outgoing call by sending call control messages to the DUT using scripts and profiles.
 The profiles allow necessary parameters of call control messages to be changed during runtime.
 Call generated from other entity can be automatically detected in call reception window by pre-setting the required answer scripts in the Incoming Call Handler.

-Message Sequence - Each call scenario provides the trace with full decoding of the messages exchanged between the MAPS™ and the DUT, and graphical ladder diagrams of the call flow with time stamp.
-Impairments can be applied to messages to simulate error conditions that occur in real-time networks.
+Message Sequence - Each call scenario provides the trace with full decoding of the messages exchanged between the MAPS™ and the DUT, and graphical ladder diagrams of the call flow with time stamps.
+Impairments can be applied to messages to emulate real world networks.

 Event-Driven Control - Scripts execution, being event-based, allows redirection of script execution on-the-go with user-defined events.
 The custom parameters in the events can also be changed during script execution using event profiles.

-Script Contents & Script Flow - The script flow and the contents window displays the Script Name, Sub-script Name, Script line number, and script statements to be successfully executed, which help the users in troubleshooting a particular call scenario.
+Script Contents & Script Flow - The script flow and the contents window display the Script Name, Sub-script Name, Script line number, and script statements to be successfully executed, which help the users in troubleshooting a particular call scenario.

-Bulk Call Simulation and Load Testing
+Bulk Call Generation and Load Testing

-MAPS™ supports automated stress/load testing capabilities through Load Generation and Bulk Call Simulation features.
-Bulk Call Simulation allows quick configurations to easily create multiple test entries with different scripts and profiles.
+MAPS™ supports automated stress/load testing capabilities through Load Generation and Bulk Call Generation features.
+Bulk Call Generation allows quick configurations to easily create multiple test entries with different scripts and profiles.
 Multiple tests can be run simultaneously or sequentially (queue up tasks in succession).
 Load generation feature further allows specifying the patterns with which the bulk calls can be generated.
 Load generation can be customized with different statistical distribution patterns such as Uniform, Ramp, Sawtooth, Fixed, Normal, Step, and Step-Sawtooth distribution.
+Load Generation supports Unique and Multi Distribution patterns.
+Unique Distribution pattern option allows to configure single distribution pattern for each loaded script, whereas with Multi Distribution pattern, multiple patterns can be configured for each loaded script.
 Call duration also can be randomized using similar statistical distribution.
 This feature also helps users configure Stress/Load Testing parameters such as Call per second (CPS), Max Active Call, Minimum and Maximum Call Rates, Start Call Rates, and other parameters.

-Scheduler can be used to schedule the simulation of bulk calls or manual calls at a specific start time.
-The pre-saved master configuration files for test setup and call simulation are automatically loaded to automate the test procedure.
+Emulate bulk calls at a specific start time.
+The pre-saved configuration files for test setup and call emulation are automatically loaded to automate the test procedure.

 Customization of Test Setup Parameters

 The test setup profiles (.xml files) allow users to configure the necessary parameters in order to establish communication between MAPS™ and the DUT.
-It includes configuring parameters of the network nodes, the network properties, and transport related configurations such as T1/E1 timeslots, IP Address and port numbers for both MAPS™ and the DUT.
+It includes configuring parameters of the network nodes, the network properties, and transport related configurations such as SCTP or TCP IP Address and port numbers for both MAPS™ and the DUT.

 Once the transport layer is configured properly, protocol specific signaling messages and traffic can be transmitted and received successfully.
 All parameters setup in test setup are global and are accessible to all scripts.
 These parameters initialize protocol engines and the transport modules specific to the protocol.